 If your smile has extrinsic teeth discoloration, usually it can be removed with a good dental cleaning and polishing.
 If your hygienist uses an air abrasion instrument, it will be very helpful in removing your stains.
 However, once you have undergone the cleaning at your dental office, you should be aware of what is causing your teeth discoloration and work to eliminate it.

 There are several options that you can discuss with your dentist when treating your teeth discoloration.
 These include bleaching, porcelain veneers, or even bonding.
 If teeth discoloration is inhibiting you from having a beautiful smile, discuss it with your dentist at your next appointment.
-They would be happy to find the right treatment to make your smile the best that it can be.
+They would be happy to find the right treatment to make your smile look as good as possible.